max-mapper/menubar/readme.md

 - `show-on-all-workspaces` (default true) - Makes the window available on all OS X workspaces.
 - `window-position` (default trayCenter and trayBottomCenter on Windows) - Sets the window position (x and y will still override this), check [positioner docs](https://github.com/jenslind/electron-positioner#docs) for valid values.
 - `showDockIcon` (default false) - Configure the visibility of the application dock icon.
+- `openDevTools` (default false) - Open the devtools when create window.

 ## events